jfairbank/redux-saga-test-plan/docs/integration-testing/mocking/dynamic-providers.md

 ## Multiple Providers

-You can supply multiple object providers via a couple methods.
+You can supply multiple object providers via a couple of methods.
 The easiest way is to pass in an array of object providers to the `provide` method.
 Provider functions will be composed according to the effect type, meaning the provider functions in the first object will be called before subsequent provider functions in the array.